paddy-flynn/irishrail-realtime-node/README.md

 # irishrail-realtime-node
 This is a Node.js Module for the IrishRail Real time service.

-This Module is based off the following website:
+This Module is based off the following websites:
 1. http://api.irishrail.ie/realtime/
 2. http://api.irishrail.ie/realtime/realtime.asmx